 In most cases, the FHA allows streamline refinances on second homes and investment properties as long as the property currently has an FHA loan.
 Some lenders only accept streamline refinances on primary residences.
 It’s best to ask your lender about their specific rules.

 Also, if your monthly payment is increasing of the new loan type is an ARM, then you won’t be able to use a streamline refinance — they’re not permitted on second homes and investment properties.

 Can I add or remove borrowers with an FHA streamline?

 The FHA permits a borrower to be removed from the original loan as long as one of the original borrowers remains on the new mortgage.
 If you want to “assign” the loan to another borrower entirely, though, then you can’t use an FHA streamline refinance.
 Also, borrowers can usually be added to the title without income or asset review.
 Though, check with your lender specifically to see if they allow it.

 Can I use an FHA streamline to refinance my completed 203k rehab loan?

 The FHA allows this type of refinance without an appraisal, though, your lender may require one.
 The completed work must be evidenced by:

 - A final release of the rehabilitation escrow account

-- The previous lender’s completion of the 203k closeout process in FHA’s website (called FHA connection)
+- The original lender’s completion of the 203k closeout process

-Can I use an FHA streamline if my home is in bad shape?
+Can I use an FHA streamline if my home needs repairs?

-The FHA streamline refinance is a great way for current FHA homeowners to lower their interest rate and monthly payment.
-And, with lenient credit standards and documentation requirements it can be the fastest and most cost effective options to refinance an FHA loan.Click here to quickly check your FHA streamline refinance eligibility.
+The FHA streamline refinance is a great option for current FHA homeowners to lower their interest rate and monthly payment.
+And, with lenient credit standards and documentation requirements it can be the fastest and most cost effective options to refinance an FHA loan.Check your FHA streamline refinance eligibility (Dec 4th, 2022)